Volkswagen GTX: New badge for high-performance electric models confirmed

-Speaking at of the GP Ice Race event in Zell am See, Austria, where VW revealed an eR1 electric Golf concept (below) using the drivetrain from its record-breaking ID.R hillclimb car, Volkswagen R boss Jost Capito said that Volkswagen Motorsport would apply experience gained from the ID.R programme to develop a battery suitable for high-performance road cars.
+In early 2020, Volkswagen revealed that it'll call on the expertise of its motorsport division to develop the battery for its performance electric models.
+Speaking at of the GP Ice Race event in Zell am See, Austria, where VW revealed an eR1 electric Golf concept using the drivetrain from its record-breaking ID.R hillclimb car, Volkswagen R boss Jost Capito said that Volkswagen Motorsport would apply experience gained from the ID.R programme to develop a battery suitable for high-performance road cars.

-Capito also told DrivingElectric that the performance parameters of the forthcoming model, which will sit on the VW Group's 'MEB' dedicated electric-car platform, have yet to be defined, and will not necessarily be exactly equivalent to an internal-combustion model such as the Volkswagen T-Roc R or forthcoming Mk8 Golf R.
+Capito also told DrivingElectric that the performance parameters of the forthcoming model, which will sit on the VW Group's 'MEB' dedicated electric-car platform, have yet to be defined, and will not necessarily be exactly equivalent to an internal-combustion model such as the T-Roc R or Golf R.

 "It's still being defined," he said.
 "It won't be a straight copy of what we have now.
 There might be things that are less exciting, things that are more exciting.
 But what we want to keep doing is having exciting products, it just might be a different excitement to what we have now, but it has to be something that car enthusiasts still like.